 int( ): To convert a floating point or a number written as a string into an integer.
 We cannot convert a string in an integer format.

-Code for coverting string to integer in python
+Code for converting string to integer in Python

 Here, we can see the number in string format is converted into an integer.